Hushcoder/Hushcoder/README.md

 About Me
 💻  Versed with Languages Like Python, C++ , C , java.
-🎓 2nd year student pursuing Bachelors in Artificial Inteeligence and Machine Learning.
+🎓 2nd year student pursuing Bachelors in Artificial Intelligence and Machine Learning.
 🌱 At present exploring Backend Development in Django , Computer vision , NLP .
 📫 You can reach me at chauhanvi360@gmail.com  .